carlosperate/ubittool/docs/installation.md

 - Select Open
   ![Open with right click](assets/img/mac-open-right-click.png)
 - A different warning window now offers more options
-- Click on "Open"
+- Click "Open" and the app will now work
   ![Unsigned app warning](assets/img/mac-open-right-click-warning.png)
-- And we are done!

 This is only required the first time, any subsequent double clicks will instantly open uBitTool without these warnings.